About the Journal

-There will be two options for payment: via direct bank transfer or PayPal.
+There will be three options of payment: via direct bank transfer , by a credit card which is allowed to make international payments or via PayPal.
 The instructions for payment will be included in the invoice.
 No taxes are included in this charge.
 For any tax-related issues, please follow the regulations of your country.

 Do I have to pay if my article is rejected?